 Voodoo evolved from the religion early Africans brought from their homeland and mingled with Catholicism that was forced upon them in this country as part of their enslavement.
 What makes this two-room museum so important is its authenticity.
 This is no tourist trap.
 The artifacts are real.
 It is a place where you can find actual knowledge of a religion that had been defamed over the years and shrouded in mystery.

 Charles passed away on Mardi Gras day in 2001.
-His brother, Jerry, also an expert on voodoo, runs the museum today and offers other services such as cemetery tours and readings.
+His brother, Jerry, also an expert on voodoo, runs the museum today and offers cemetery tours and readings.

 No visitor to New Orleans can ever understand the city without knowledge of what Voodoo is and how it works.